NexwayGroup/foobator/junior/roman-numerals.md

 # Roman numerals

-Write a function that takes a number as parameter and returns its representation using Roman numerals.
-Although positive integers less than 4000 are expected on input, some handling for illegal parameters should be provided.
+Write a function that takes a number under 4000 as parameter and returns its representation in Roman numerals.

-Comment relevant pieces of code only.
-Use doc blocks to document parameters and return types.
+Bonus points for:

-Writing a unit tests for testing common cases is highly recommended and will be rewarded with extra points.
+- writing unit tests for testing common cases

-Be concious of memory consumption and height of call stack.
-Bonus points awarded if you can apply tail-call optimization.
+- turning the function into a working HTTP API server
+- recognizing the big O complexity of a solution for space and computation
+- using tail call optimization (even if your language does not support one)

-Input used to validate the solution (quotes denote strings):
+Input used to validate the solution:
 - 1024
 - 1999
 - 2000